jiankychen/jiankychen/README.md

-- Hi, I’m @jiankychen, a master student in Guangzhou, China.
+- Hi, I’m @jiankychen, a software engineer in ShenZhen, China.

 - My personal blog can be found in https://jiankychen.github.io/